sverok-man-collaboration/kalejdoskop-api/README.md

    You will need to create a `.env` file in the root of the project.
 You can use the provided `.env.example` file as a template.
 Simply copy the `.env.example` file and rename the copy to `.env`.
 Then fill in the required information.

+   The Project key and API key both need to be a random 256-bit key converted into a string of 64 heaxadecimal characters.

 4. **Setup Database**

    This project uses SQLite as its database.
 If you don't have a SQLite database, you can create one by running the following command inside the repository directory: